prajjwal-singh-26/Handigo-Gesture-Control/README.md

-# AirPointer
+# Handigo

 [![Built with Python](https://img.shields.io/badge/built%20with-python-3776AB.svg?logo=python&logoColor=white)](https://python.org)
 [![Gesture Controlled](https://img.shields.io/badge/Control-Hand%20Gesture-yellowgreen)](#)

-**AirPointer** is a gesture-based pointer system that allows users to control mouse movements and perform actions using hand gestures detected via a webcam.
+**Handigo** is a gesture-based pointer system that allows users to control mouse movements and perform actions using hand gestures detected via a webcam.
 It is built using **Python**, **OpenCV**, and **MediaPipe**, offering an intuitive and touch-free interaction experience.

 ---